ThomasHeb/4AxisFoamCutter/README.md

 ### How to install:
 - Download the foamcutter firmware
 - Download the libraries
-  - directly from this github:
+  - directly from this github (recommended):
     download: https://github.com/ThomasHeb/4AxisFoamCutter/tree/master/03_Firmware/libraries
     store in your ../Arduino/libraries/ folder (prefered, because updates of the original libraries may cause problems with grbl)
-  - or from the original authors:
+  - or from the original authors (not reccomended, updates of the lobrary may cause problems):
     Download the U8G2 lib (GitHub or via the Arduino IDE)
     Download the SdFat lib (GitHub or via the Arduino IDE) Open ../Arduino/libraries/U8G2/src and replace U8x8lib.h and U8x8Lib.cpp from the code section